basisproject/tracker/README.md

   - [ ] Order system used as an asset waitlist
   - [ ] Asset costing
     - [ ] Maintenance costs are taken on by those in-use of asset
-    - [ ] Market rate costing for renting asset on the open market
+    - [ ] Market rate costing for renting asset to non-members (set by company in use of asset, possibly with some restrictions)
     - [ ] Per-member costing based on membership percentage (member pays at-cost + difference between at-cost and market-rate depending on their status)
 - Voting
   - [ ] Anonymous voting